brightprogrammer/brightprogrammer.github.io/content/posts/fixing-recursions-in-grammar.md

 \langle S \rangle ::= \langle S \rangle \  a \mid b
 \\]

-When parsing or generating a string using this grammar, where $S$ is the start symbol, you are likely to enter a state of infinite recursion.
+When parsing or generating a string using this grammar (using a backtracking algorithm), where $ \langle S \rangle $ is the start symbol, you are likely to enter a state of infinite recursion.
 Any ideas on how to fix this?

 \\[